jochenw/jsgen/README.md

     code style of the Eclipse Java IDE.

   - As an alternative, there is also a Maven code style, which is widely used in the Open Source communities.
+5. Import lists are created, and sorted, automatically.